38 great paddle trails

 - Jones Island

-A circumnavigation of Jones Island near Taree is a fantastic opportunity to glide across the open waters of the Manning River, weave through the winding Lansdowne River and cruise into the sheltered environment of Ghinni Ghinni Creek, all in the one day.
+A circumnavigation of Jones Island near Taree is a fantastic opportunity to glide across the open waters of the Manning River, weave through the winding Lansdowne River and cruise into the sheltered environment of Ghinni Ghinni Creek, all in one day.

 - Wallamba River